SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The ``higherThan`` and ``lowerThan`` precedence groups position the new precedence group between existing precedence groups.
-Swift defines numerous precedence groups to go along with the operators provided as part of the language.
+Swift defines numerous precedence groups to go along with the operators provided by the standard library.
 For example, the addition (``+``) and subtraction (``-``) operators belong to the ``AdditionPrecedence`` group, and the multiplication (``*``) and division (``/``) operators